15 True Stories Of Things That Have Happened At Bally Studios From 2005 - 2012.

 9) We were setting up a bands equipment for them for their rehearsal, and the guitarist asked if it was possible to put his guitar through the PA.
 We asked if it was an acoustic guitar, and he said that yes it was, so there was no problem.
 He then went to hand us a guitar lead, but we suddenly realise that the guitar lead was actually coming out of the guitar head!!
 So he was plugging his acoustic guitar into a guitar head, and then taking the speaker output from that and plugging it into a line input on the mixing desk!!
-(For people who are not quite sure about why this would be wrong, guitars usually output signal, which is about 1/10,000th the level of electricity, which is what the guitar head outputs!)
+(For people who are not quite sure about why this would be wrong, guitars usually output signal, which is a fraction the level of electricity, which is what the guitar head outputs!)
 More to the point, the guitar head was already turned on, so he was handing us a cable with electric current going through it!!
 We quickly dropped the speaker cable and ran and switched off the guitar head, and asked him if he realised what he had just been doing!?!
 He said "oh yeah, sure.
 I just use the head as a preamp, and then run the signal through the PA to get the volume.
 I just use the head as a way to boost the volume, what's wrong with that?"
 We told him that he was actually plugging in 240v into a mixing desk that can barely handle more than 10 V, he said "really?
 I have done at other places before?"
 Just as we were trying to think about how the hell he could have done this, the singer from the band said "oh yeah, but remember that last place we went to, when the mixing desk exploded, remember we had unplugged the guitar head by the time the guy had got to the room.
 Do think that is what could have caused it?"
 Yes, in our opinion that was definitely what caused it!!
 We never did find out who the other rehearsal studios was, but we were thankful that we managed to catch it in time!

 10) A band had been rehearsing at the studio quite regularly, about once a week for about a year.
 Over the last few weeks though, we could sense that there was tension between them and their drummer.
 He had been leaving the sessions early, paying his bit of the money separately without them, and had not been joining them while they were going for breaks, instead staying in the room chatting on the phone.
 One day, the band called up and asked if they could book a session but under a different band name.
 We recognised their phone number and their voice, and said, "oh, so not the usual band name then?"
 They said, "no, this is a different project, a side project."
 They wanted to book in for the coming Friday, so we booked them in.
 A couple of days later another band, who we had never spoke to before, called up and asked if they could have a studio rehearsal for the coming Friday, and we booked them in as well.
 About 2 hours after this booking was made we had a phone call from the drummer from the regular band.
 The current member of staff who took the phone call had only been working there for about a week, so when the drummer asked "can you check the diary please to let me know if ######(the regular band name) have booked in, for this Friday" our member of staff looked at the booking schedule, and told him they were not in there.
 This was because they had booked in under a totally different name.